Culture and Scaling

 1. Maintain Quality with Strong Hiring and Mentorship

-• Establish mentorship programs pairing senior and junior designers.
+• Set up mentorship programs pairing senior and junior designers.

-• Create peer review and design critique rituals to maintain quality.
+• Use peer review and design critique rituals to keep quality high.

 2. Foster Cross-Team Communication and Collaboration

-• Use centralized communication platforms (Slack, Notion) with structured channels.
+• Use centralized tools like Slack and Notion with structured channels.

 • Schedule regular cross-team syncs and design reviews.

-• Encourage embedded designers in product teams and maintain strong ties to central design leadership.
+• Keep embedded designers connected to central design leadership.

-• Document design decisions and processes openly for shared understanding.
+• Document decisions and processes openly so everyone can access them.

 3. Preserve Agility with Lightweight Processes

-• Empower teams with autonomy to make decisions within clear guardrails.
+• Give teams autonomy to make decisions within clear guardrails.

-• Use iterative design and rapid prototyping to test ideas quickly.
+• Use iterative design and rapid prototyping to test ideas fast.

 4. Prevent Burnout with Capacity Management and Support

-• Implement DesignOps functions for workload balancing and resource planning.
+• Build DesignOps functions to balance workload and plan resources.

-• Provide mental health resources and foster a supportive environment.
+• Provide mental health resources.
+Create a supportive environment.

 5. Reinforce Culture Through Intentional Practices

-• Regularly revisit and refresh cultural values with the team.
+• Revisit and refresh cultural values regularly with the team.

-• Onboard new hires with a strong cultural immersion program.
+• Onboard new hires with strong cultural immersion.

-• Host inclusive events, virtual or in-person, to build camaraderie.
+• Host inclusive events to build connection, virtual or in-person.

 6. Expand Leadership Capacity Thoughtfully

-• Develop middle-management roles to share coaching and decision-making responsibilities.
+• Develop middle-management roles to share coaching and decision-making.

-• Delegate operational tasks to DesignOps or project management resources.
+• Delegate operational work to DesignOps or project management.

-• Maintain direct channels to leadership for escalations and strategic input.
+• Keep direct channels open for escalations and strategic input.

 Practical Tools and Frameworks